CocosGames/CocosGames/README.md

 I'm COCO, I'm

-A game nerd and a community moderator of [Colyseus](https://www.colyseus.io/).
+A game nerd and a community moderator of [Colyseus](https://www.colyseus.io/);

-A translator and a knowledge consultant of [Lucid Sight](https://www.lucidsight.com/).
+A translator and a knowledge consultant of [Lucid Sight](https://www.lucidsight.com/);

-A technology evangelist and a server manager of [Defold Foundation](https://defold.com/).
+A technology evangelist and a server manager of [Defold Foundation](https://defold.com/);

-A cocos developer and a seller of [Envato Market](https://codecanyon.net/).
+A cocos developer and a publisher of [Envato Market](https://codecanyon.net/).

-^_^
+Nice to meet you!